 You will recognize Istria Refošk and Malvasia immediately and remember for a long time.

-They are intense and even slightly wild, with high minerality and rich finish.
+They are intense and slightly wild, with high minerality and rich finish.

 Besides these varieties you’ll find here Merlot, Cabernet Sauvignon, Pinot Blanc, Chardonnay, Yellow Muscat, Syrah…